Out of Neuer's shadow, Ulreich eager to shine in Europe

-Berlin (AFP) - With Manuel Neuer still sidelined, Sven Ulreich is relishing his time in the spotlight as Bayern Munich's goalkeeper as he prepares for Wednesday's Champions League quarter-final return leg.
+Berlin (AFP) - With Manuel Neuer still sidelined, Sven Ulreich is relishing his time in the spotlight as Bayern Munich's goalkeeper.

-Ulreich found himself suddenly elevated to the club's first-choice role in September when World Cup winner Neuer fractured his foot in training.

-The 29-year-old will once more be between the posts against Sevilla at Munich's sold-out Allianz Arena with the Germans on the verge of another Champions League semi-final.
+The 29-year-old, who was suddenly elevated to the club's first-choice role in September when World Cup winner Neuer fractured his foot in training, will be between the posts against Sevilla at Munich's sold-out Allianz Arena in the Champions League.

-Bayern hold a 2-1 advantage and are bidding to reach the last four for the seventh time in nine seasons.
+Bayern hold a 2-1 advantage from the first leg and are bidding to reach the last four for the seventh time in nine seasons.

-While the likes of Thomas Mueller and Robert Lewandowski are used to playing regularly in the knockout stages of European competition, it is a novelty for Ulreich.
+While the likes of Thomas Mueller and Robert Lewandowski are accustomed to playing in the knockout stages of European competition, it is a novelty for Ulreich.

 "Seville was a super experience, it was a good match.
 I was really happy to be able to play a quarter-final of the Champions League," he said.